Purpose Discovery

 Results point to movement

 A result that produces no action is just information.
-Canopy is designed to produce clarity with direction — a compass that starts you moving, not a label to file away.
+Canopy is designed to give you clarity with direction.
+A compass that starts you moving.

 Where this came from